iiasa/Condor_run_R/configuring.md

 For more information on requirement expressions, see the documentation of the `requirements` command of the [submit description file](https://htcondor.readthedocs.io/en/latest/man-pages/condor_submit.html#submit-description-file-commands).

+> [!NOTE]
-**:point_right:Note:** custom [`ClassAds`] may have been defined on the EPs that allow you select their capabilities on a more fine-grained level via requirement expressions.
+> Custom [`ClassAds`] may have been defined on the EPs that allow you select their capabilities on a more fine-grained level via requirement expressions.
 For example a `ClassAdd` that advertises the availability of a particular version of a language interpreter.
 The [`GAMS_VERSION`](#gams_version) configuration setting is an example thereof, and when set it is added to the list of configured `REQUIREMENTS`.

+> [!NOTE]
-**:point_right:Note:** the `"BundleCache"` requirement is always added to the list of requirements.
+> The `"BundleCache"` requirement is always added to the list of requirements.
 This ensures that only execute points that advertise the capability to cache bundles are sent bundles.

+> [!NOTE]
-**:point_right:Note:** expressions containing a `$(JOB)` job number expansion are dropped when seeding but remain included during the actual submission.
+> Expressions containing a `$(JOB)` job number expansion are dropped when seeding but remain included during the actual submission.

 ### HOST_REGEXP